Biosecurity: Keeping the threat of swine disease down and out of the farm

 The threat of a FAD in the United States has heightened the need for increased protection for the swine industry at U.S. borders.
 It has also provoked further discussions on biosecurity and the on-farm steps that must be taken to reduce the risk of disease.

-At a recent swine production meeting, I discussed on-farm biosecurity and advised taking a two-pronged approach to prevent both the introduction of new biological agents onto your farm and the uncontrolled movement of pathogens around your farm.
+At a recent swine production meeting, I discussed on-farm biosecurity and advised taking a strategic approach to prevent both the introduction of new biological agents onto your farm and the uncontrolled movement of pathogens around your farm.

 Below are critical control points to include in the evaluation of a biosecurity program:

 - Are transport trailers being washed and disinfected?

 - Are feral swine a concern?